B1gYosh1/Stainless-1.21.8/README.md

 - Builds a **2–4 block obsidian pillar** on one side of a target's surround.
 - Drops **up to 3 concrete powder blocks** at once using the `Concrete Count` slider.
 - **Air Place** mode allows dropping without support blocks.
-- Detects **End Crystals** above the target to adapt obsidian pillar for better placement.
+- Detects **End Crystals** by the target to adapt obsidian pillar for better placement.
 - Reuses existing obsidian pillars if detected by target.
 - Smart resets when the target moves.
 - Can automatically **disable after one use**.
+- Support for falling blocks:
+    - Concrete Powder
+    - Gravel
+    - Sand
+    - Red Sand
+    - Suspicious Sand
+    - Suspicious Gravel

 **Settings:**
 - `Range`: Target detection distance.
 - `Concrete Count`: Number of concrete blocks to place (1–3).
 - `Pillar Delay`: Delay between obsidian block placements.
-- `Concrete Delay`: Delay after dropping concrete.
+- `Drop Delay`: Delay after dropping concrete.
 - `Rotate`: Rotate player toward block placements.
 - `Detect Crystals`: Raises pillar height if End Crystal detected.
 - `Air Place`: Enable dropping concrete in air.
 - `Place Support`: Toggle obsidian pillar placement when Air Place is disabled.
 - `Disable On Use`: Turns off the module automatically after one concrete drop.
+- `Only In Hole` :Ensures concrete only drops if the target is fully surrounded by blocks at their feet.

 ---

 ###  AntiConcrete